wyne-ybanez/demo-firewall-simulator-python/README.md

 - check what interface your machine is on and who's on your network: `arp -a`

 - I made a network scanner utility script for MacOS devices, which does all of the above and displays it into the terminal in a visually better way.
-Run at root level: `python3 -m utilities.macos-net-scan`
+Run at root level: `python3 -m utilities.macos_net_scan`

 &nbsp;

 #### Caution

-For Mac machines you may encounter the response - this is an expected output and you can just ignore it:
+1. For Mac machines you may encounter the response - this is an expected output and you can just ignore it:

 ```
 No ALTQ support in kernel
 ALTQ related functions disabled
-scrub-anchor "com.apple/*" all fragment reassemble
-anchor "com.apple/*" all
 ```

+2. For this project to work it is assumed you do not manually edit your `blocked_ips.json`.

 &nbsp;